Batu-Nur/DD2525_project/README.md

 ```

 ## Analysis with Wasmati
 - First, clone and compile wasmati.
-Follow the instructions on the wasmati repository: [Repository](https://github.com/halo34/wasmati)
+Follow the instructions on the wasmati repository: [Repository](https://github.com/halo34/wasmati) the best way is it to clone it directly in the root of this repository, i.e., in `DD2525_project/wasmati`.
 - Then, run the following command to analyze the generated .wasm file:
 ```
 python3 evaluation/evauluate.py \